Decoupled heat and charge rectification as a many-body effect in quantum wires

-where we have used the von Neumann equation for the time evolution of $\rho$, the cyclic property of the trace, and $[H_\nu,H_{\nu'}]=0$.
-It should be noticed that $\dot{E}_R + \dot{E}_L$ is not principally zero as for $\dot{N}_R + \dot{N}_L$ but has a correction proportional to $H_b$.
-In a standard thermodynamic setting such a correction would be neglected due to the smallness of the surface-to-volume ratio.
-Here, however, $H_b$ takes an active role since it is the sole player for the rectification and its influence is strongly enhanced through the renormalisation by the electron interactions.
-Nevertheless in the steady state the net energy change of the interface vanishes, but $\dot{E}_R = -\dot{E}_L \neq 0$ is maintained whenever the reservoirs are out of equilibrium.
+where we have used the von Neumann equation for the time evolution of $\rho$, the cyclicity of the trace, and $[H_\nu,H_{\nu'}]=0$.
+Notice that $\dot{E}_R = - \dot{E}_L$ although formally they differ by an interface term $\propto H_b$ \cite{Hossein-Nejad2015}.
+But in steady state this term has the expectation value zero.
 To identify the heat current $\dot{Q}_\nu$ through the interface $H_b$ we separate $\dot{E}_\nu$ into heat and work fluxes.
-Applying the criterion that heat flux changes the entropy \cite{Weimer2008,Hossein-Nejad2015} we would identify the full $\dot{E}_\nu$ with the heat flux because $H_b$ mixes the $R$ and $L$ states.
-However, $H_b$ exchanges particles too such that for the grand canonical setting we have to split off the factor $\mu_\nu \dot{N}_\nu$ as separate from the heat flux, which leads to $\dot{Q}_\nu = \dot{E}_\nu - \mu_\nu \dot{N}_\nu$.
-This splitting is in particular necessary because it makes the heat flux independent of the gauge that fixes the origin of energy \cite{Christen1996,Meair2013,Whitney2013,Sanchez2013}.
+The criterion for heat flux as the quantity that changes entropy \cite{Weimer2008,Hossein-Nejad2015} would give $\dot{Q}_\nu=\dot{E}_\nu$ as $H_b$ mixes $R$ and $L$ states.
+But $H_b$ exchanges particles too such that for the grand canonical setting $\mu_\nu \dot{N}_\nu$ has to be split off from the heat flux and we obtain $\dot{Q}_\nu = \dot{E}_\nu-\mu_\nu\dot{N}_\nu$.
+This splitting reproduces the standard form of the change in thermodynamic potential $dE_\nu = dQ_\nu + \mu_\nu dN_\nu$ and is in particular necessary because it makes $\dot{Q}_\nu$ independent of the gauge fixing the origin of energy \cite{Christen1996,Meair2013,Whitney2013,Sanchez2013}.
 Similarly to Eq.\ \eqref{eq:dot_E} we obtain